gem-pasteur/macsyfinder/README.md

 Installation from repository
 ----------------------------

- Be careful MacSyView has its own repository: https://github.com/gem-pasteur/macsyview
+ Please be careful, MacSyView has its own repository: https://github.com/gem-pasteur/macsyview

 Unit tests with Travis-CI